pwdel/srcflask/README.md

 # "Pickle" the Model (Or Download the Model)

 Again, there is nothing within this repo which involvse training, so nothing is needed here.
+Basically the model was already, "Pickled as TFGPT2LMHeadModel".

 # Request.py File for File